How to buy Amcor (AMCR) shares in Australia

-Amcor plc (AMCR) is a leading packaging & containers business with stocks listed in the US.
-It opened the day at US$11.5 after a previous close of US$11.54.
-During the day the price has varied from a low of USD11.28 to a high of USD11.5258.
+Amcor PLC (AMCR) is a leading packaging & containers business with stocks listed in the US.
+It opened the day at US$9.45 after a previous close of US$9.37.
+During the day the price has varied from a low of USD9.37 to a high of USD9.5.
 The latest price was USD9.41 (25 minute delay).
 Amcor is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Amcor

 - Search for Amcor.
 Find the share by name or ticker symbol: AMCR.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Amcor.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 Amcor shares at a glance